accanto-systems/marketplace/vnfs/provider-neutron-network/Readme.md

 # Provider Neutron Network VNF

-This VNF manages the lifecycle of an Openstack or Docker network (depending on the VIM type).
+This VNF manages the lifecycle of an Openstack neutron provider network.
 Install will fail if a network with the same name exists on the target VIM.

 ## Metrics